 Among the latest finds at the ancient ship burial site in Salme, Saaremaa, archaeologists have discovered a well-preserved double-edged sword.

-“We have discovered typical Salme materials from here, such as swords, rivets, arrowheads, a sheath for a whetstone, and a bunch of modern trash that has been mixed in with the ship's materials,” Ragnar Saag, a master's student of the University of Tartu who led Tuesday's excavation, told ERR radio.
+“We have discovered typical Salme materials from here, such as swords, rivets, arrowheads, a sheath for a whetstone, and a bunch of modern trash that has been mixed in with the ship's materials,” Ragnar Saag, a master's student of the University of Tartu who led Tuesday's excavation, told ERR radio."I think the most double-edged sword is probably the most remarkable artifact that we have found.
+It is in one piece with a hilt intact, and it provides for good research,” Saag said.

 The sword was still partially buried on Tuesday morning, but Saag said he expected to finish digging it out by the evening.
 Fragments from four other swords have also been found.